 A world without absolute poverty

-One billion people live in absolute economic poverty.
-And the richest 62 people in the world are as wealthy as the poorest half of the world population, 3.6 billion, in the year 2015.
+More than one billion people live in absolute economic poverty.
 In 2019 the combined wealth of the world's 22 richest men was more than the wealth of all the women in Africa.
 And the richest 10 people in the world own six times more wealth as the bottom 40% of humanity by the end of 2020.
 Most recently, the covid-19 pandemic and the increasing food and energy prices have made inequality even worse.
 This is of concern to all.
 Not only in low and middle-income countries where the poorest people live.
 But also in the richer part of the world.

 In a globalised world as ours, its different parts interacts: The international trade regime impacts both the exporter and importer, a financial crises originating in high income countries influences the number of poor in low and middle income countries, and with poor prospects of obtaining a decent life in their home countries tens of thousands of people seek greener pastures in Europe and the United States as economic refugees.
 And a deadly disease like Ebola originating in some of the poorest countries can spread to high-income countries.
-In 2020 it is seen that the covid-19 virus is a concern for all countries and people in the world.
+From 2020 the covid-19 virus became a concern for all countries and people in the world.
 So we all live in one global village.

 As human beings we all have an obligation to ensure that our neighbour have enough to eat, that all children, girls and boys alike, will complete school, that all have access to proper health services, that all have a basic standard of living and that people should not live from charity but will have sufficient means for their own sustenance.